Sensor Installation Guide

 SSH Port Change

 Once installation is complete, you will be logged out of your existing SSH session.
-You will be able to SSH back into your sensor with the new SSH management port configured post-install (the port is randomly set during install, but can be customized).
+You will be able to SSH back into your sensor with the new SSH management port configured post-installation.
+By default the port is randomly generated and provided in the output of the script.
+This can be customized during the installation.

-- is used to define the internal IP address the system uses for outbound network connections.
-This should only be needed if the IP address used to connect to the internet is not easily discoverable.-p <ip_address>
+• -i <ip_address> - used to define the internal IP address the system uses for outbound network connections.
+This should only be needed if the IP address used to connect to the internet is not easily discoverable.

-- is used to define the gateway IP for traffic.
-It is only needed if sensor response traffic should be sent via a different route than the normal route to access the internet.
+• -g <ip_address> - used to define the gateway IP for traffic.
+It is only needed if sensor response traffic should be sent via a different route than the usual route to access the internet.

 export GREYNOISE_API_KEY=<your api key>